ballerina-platform/ballerina-distribution/examples/websocket-client-oauth2-client-cred-grant-type/websocket_client_oauth2_client_cred_grant_type.md

 # WebSocket client - OAuth2 client credentials grant type

-The `websocket:Client` can be secured with OAuth2 client credentials grant type authorization by the initial HTTP request from the client with the `Authorization: Bearer <token>` header.
+The `websocket:Client` can connect to a service that is secured with the OAuth2 client credentials grant type by adding the `Authorization: Bearer <token>` header to the initial HTTP request.
 The required configurations for this grant type can be specified in the `auth` field of the client configuration.

 ::: code websocket_client_oauth2_client_cred_grant_type.bal :::